ruismacdonald/nmrclassify/README.md

 The long-term objective is a network that classifies compounds in an NMR spectrum.
 Multiplets are 18 peak groups with specific area ratios and separation distances.
 Pure compounds have a unique multiplet pattern (multiplets at 65536 possible ppm positions).
 The network will be trained on database multiplet data for 877 pure compounds.
 The input to the network will be a mixture of multiplet sequences of 50-100 pure compounds, and the model will separate the mixture into the single compounds and classify them.

-A accurate automatic NMR classification method would be extremely valuable because manual compound identification is time-consuming, challenging and expert dependent.
+An accurate automatic NMR classification method would be extremely valuable because manual compound identification is time-consuming, challenging and expert dependent.
 There are consistent weaknesses in existing automatic approaches that would be overcome using neural networks.
 Current approaches are slow, expensive (commercial), requires user input, and/or results in high false positives and negatives.
 Neural networks would improve on current methods with high computation speed, robustness and accuracy, and low user dependence.

 ## Datasets